 Conclusion: The sliding distance of the Wedge Mechanism of to the Fired Wedge.
-As a result, the abrasion rate is much lot the oxide & contaminants layer approx. 3x thicker (Ref. #1, a much smaller, and the Contact Resistance is much higher of the wedge Mechanism of the Wedge
+As a result, the abrasion rate is much lo the oxide & contaminants layer approx. 3x thicker (Ref. #1, a much smaller, and the Contact Resistance is much higher c